zqx1392/hello-world/README.md

-talk about originate of anappoko
+talk about originate of anappoko, panda-fucking yakata

 update facebook page for new 3 pictures